 What is the difference between academic negligence and academic dishonesty?

 Academic Negligence consists of a minor unintentional lapse of ethical academic behavior that the student should have known.
 It may result from misunderstanding expectations, inadequate pre-college preparation, or inattention to differences in cultural or disciplinary citation practices.
 Regardless of the lack of intent, academic negligence is a serious matter that identifies a need for further education on academic honesty or the use of sources in academic writing in English.
-A student should not receive more than one report of academic negligence while at Colby; receiving multiple reports of academic negligence may result in a report of academic dishonesty by the Academic Integrity Coordinator.
+A student should not receive more than one report of academic negligence while at Colby.
+The Academic Integrity Coordinator is notified when a student receives a second negligence report; receiving multiple reports of academic negligence may result in a report of academic dishonesty by the Academic Integrity Coordinator (depends on the nature and number of negligence reports).

 Examples of behaviors that may in an isolated instance constitute academic negligence include, but are not limited to:

-- Failure to acknowledge another’s words or research due to misunderstanding or carelessness concerning rules of attribution or citation.
+- Failure to acknowledge a minor amount of another’s words or research due to misunderstanding or carelessness concerning rules of attribution or citation.
 In particular:

 - poor paraphrasing of another’s work (with or without a citation)

-- inadequate citation not rising to the level of complete misrepresentation
+- inadequate citation not rising to the level of significant misrepresentation

 - appropriating a classmate’s ideas without credit on an assignment that allows collaboration.
-The assignment itself should constitute a small portion of the course grade.
+The assignment itself should constitute a small portion of the course grade and the extent of the assignment should be minimal.

 When reporting a student for academic negligence, you will need to specify whether they should just have a conversation with you or whether “further education is required.”
 If the latter, the student will be required to complete this tutorial and show you their certificate verifying completion.